 The parties are split today like they always were.
 Consider the stark contrast between 2016 Candidates.
 We can hardly consider the moderate conservatism of Jeb Bush to be equivalent to the populist nativism of Trump, or the progressive populism of Sanders to be equivalent to Clinton’s social-liberal-conservatism.
 Likewise, we can hardly place the followers of any of these politicians in a single conservative, moderate, liberal, or progressive group, not just on all the issues, but on any single issue.

 Finally, the “conservative, moderate, liberal, and progressive” qualifier is only one of many that we can (and historically do) assign to political factions to give us a better understanding of where they stand on what issues and in comparison to what.

 Other key qualifiers include “left vs. right“, the related basic party types (social liberal, classic liberal, conservative, socialist), and importantly an “authority index” (a measure of how authoritative a faction is with its views).

 TIP: Lincoln was a moderate, conservative, Republican, who implemented progressive policies.
 In his day he was an anti-slavery Republican.
 The radical Republicans opposed him, and the conservative Southern Democrats hated him.
 Lincoln is more like a modern Democrat than a modern Republican.
 His record is clear, but his character, like most, is complex.
 Qualifiers help us understand viewpoints, but a single qualifier rarely defines a person or their views.

-"Conservatives, Moderates, Liberals, and Progressives" is tagged with: Abraham Lincoln, Alexander Hamilton, American Politics, England, France, James Madison, Liberalism, Thomas Jefferson, United States of America
+"Conservatives, Moderates, Liberals, and Progressives" is tagged with: Abraham Lincoln, Alexander Hamilton, American Politics, England, France, James Madison, Liberalism and Conservatism, Thomas Jefferson, United States of America